arun-srn/context-aware-chatbot/README.md

         └── Fallback LLM (Ollama)

-Project Constraints & Design Decisions
+D) Project Constraints & Design Decisions

 This project intentionally does not over-engineer beyond the requirements.

-Long-Term Memory -
+1) Long-Term Memory -
 Persistent long-term memory (database, embeddings, disk storage) is not implemented.
 Reason: The problem statement does not require persistence across restarts, and adding it would increase complexity without clear benefit.

-Cache Eviction / TTL -
+2) Cache Eviction / TTL -
 Cache does not include TTL or eviction policies.
 Reason: The scope focuses on demonstrating caching behavior, not production-grade cache management.

-Retrieval-Augmented Generation (RAG) -
+3) Retrieval-Augmented Generation (RAG) -
 No vector database or embeddings are used.
 Reason: The requirement is context awareness, not semantic document retrieval.

-Tech Stack -
+E) Tech Stack -

 Backend: FastAPI (Python)
 Primary LLM: Groq API